 Self-help for bipolar disorder

 - Try to avoid stressful situations which may trigger an episode of mania or depression.
 This is often easier said than done.
 But, a change in lifestyle may be appropriate for some people.
-See the separate leaflet called Stress and Tips on How to Avoid It.
+See the separate leaflet called Stress Management.

 - Try to establish a daily routine and schedule daily activities so that you have things to occupy your time.
 Make sure that you are eating regularly and healthily and getting plenty of sleep.
 Regularly working excessively long hours and shift work may not be helpful if you have bipolar disorder.